Man who shot Lady Gaga’s dog walker gets 21 years in prison

-LOS ANGELES (AP) — The man who shot Lady Gaga’s dog walker and stole her French bulldogs last year took a plea deal and was sentenced to 21 years in prison on Monday, officials said.
+LOS ANGELES (AP) — The man who shot and wounded Lady Gaga’s dog walker and stole her French bulldogs last year took a plea deal and was sentenced to 21 years in prison on Monday, officials said.

 The Lady Gaga connection was a coincidence, authorities have said.
 The motive was the value of the French bulldogs, a breed that can run into the thousands of dollars, and detectives do not believe the thieves knew the dogs belonged to the musician.

-James Howard Jackson, one of three men and two accomplices who participated in the violent robbery, pleaded no contest to one count of attempted murder, according to the Los Angeles County District Attorney’s Office.
+James Howard Jackson, one of three men and two accomplices who participated in the violent robbery and its aftermath, pleaded no contest to one count of attempted murder, according to the Los Angeles County District Attorney’s Office.
+It was not immediately clear which attorney represented Howard on Monday.

 Jackson and others drove around Hollywood, the city of West Hollywood and the San Fernando Valley on Feb.
 24, 2021 “looking for French bulldogs,” prosecutors said previously.
 They found Lady Gaga’s dog walker, Ryan Fischer, with the pop star’s three pets.